hmedlyn21/Data-Science-Professional-Practice-/README.md

 The data was extracted from Kaggle: 'https://www.kaggle.com/code/abdelhamedahmed2005/car-price-prediction' in CSV format, which allowed it to be easily reviewed in Excel for identifying cleaning opportunities and efficiently imported into Python using Pandas.

 ## Initial Exploration
-In Python, variables were examined for missing values and data type to assess dataset structure and suitability for regression.
+In Python, variables were examined for missing values and data types to assess dataset structure and suitability for regression.
 No missing values were identified, so no imputation or row removal was required, reducing bias risk.

 ![image alt](https://github.com/hmedlyn21/Data-Science-Professional-Practice-/blob/main/df.info%201.png?raw=true)